UniqueNetwork/unique_docs/docs/tutorials/how-to-ethereum.md

 A token has the following properties: `baseURI`, `URI`, `URISuffix`.
 In this section, we will provide some details about them and describe how an URI is returned by our `tokenURI` method when you are trying to get a token URI.

 So, when we are getting a token URI, first of all, we need to check that this collection is ERC721Metadata compatible.
 If this is not so, the error will occur.
-Then, we check whether the mentioned above properties exist and are not empty.
+Then, we check whether the mentioned above properties exist and are not zero address.

 The check is carried out in this order: `URI`, `baseURI`, `URISuffix`.

-1. If the `URI` property is valid (exists and not empty), then the method returns it.
+1. If the `URI` property is valid (exists and not zero address), then the method returns it.
 If the property is invalid, proceed to next check.
 2. If the `baseURI` property is valid, then the method returns an empty value.
 If the property is invalid, proceed to next check.
 3. If the `URISuffix` property is valid, the method returns the `baseURI + URISuffix` value.
 4. If all previous checks failed, the method returns the `baseURI` property value.